strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 Cockroach DB currently has the following limitations:
 - If you alter the type of a column you will need to do a manual migration in order to do this successfully.

-- Cockroach DB stores all integers as 64-bit integers which may inflate the size of your database.

 ::::

 :::::